Ask a Question

 Food

-The refrigerator will be stocked with a generous breakfast.
-Fresh bread will be delivered, and you are invited to serve yourself and enjoy it indoors or on the terrace.
-Lunch consists of a cold buffet with wine, water, and coffee.
-For dinner, your local chef will prepare 3-course meals, which also include fresh bread and a cheese platter.
+Lunches will be prepare for you by a wonderful local chef, Gloria, and generally consist of a cold buffet of salads and cheese, with wine, water, and coffee, as well as a desert.
+For the evening, Gloria will prepare wonderful 3-course meals, which also include fresh bread and a cheese platter.
 This meal can also be enjoyed with good wine either indoors or by the pool.

 Please keep in mind that this is a charming French home, not a hotel.
-Guests help themselves at mealtimes, including pouring your own wine.
+Gloria will generally serve and plate the evening meals, but otherwise you will help yourself at other mealtimes, including pouring your own wine and loading the dishwasher after the meal.

-There is an honesty bar for additional drinks and snacks - help yourself and make a note of your selections to be paid before departure.
+There is a well stocked honesty bar for any drinks and snacks you might like during your stay - help yourself and make a note of your selections to be paid before departure.

 Accommodation